gpu-mode/kernelboard/kernelboard/static/news/2025-10-07-triangle-multiplication-success.md

 category: "General"
 ---

-Roughly 3 months ago, interspersed between several larger competitions with AMD and Jane Street, we released the “Triangle Multiplicative Update” kernel writing competition to sample interest in kernel writing outside of the large language model stack.
+Roughly 3 months ago, interspersed between several larger competitions with [AMD](https://www.datamonsters.com/amd-developer-challenge-2025) and [Jane Street](https://github.com/janestreet-gpu-mode/hackathon), we released the “Triangle Multiplicative Update” kernel writing competition to sample interest in kernel writing outside of the large language model stack.
 Since the competition has concluded as of last week, we wanted to write a short introspective piece on why we found this particular problem so interesting and what kinds of solutions emerged from it.

-This competition was for participants, who, as some would say, did it “for the love of the game”.
+This competition was for participants, who, as some would say, did it “*for the love of the game*”.
 If you’ve been paying attention to or participating in GPU MODE competitions recently, you’ll notice a general trend towards production-ready, large-scale kernels for LLM training and inference.
 However, there are plenty of domains outside of LLMs that are in dire need of memory-efficient and blazingly fast kernels — biology + ML in particular tends to use domain-specific modules and layers such as the Triangle Multiplicative Update that use disproportionately large amounts of activation memory, and are not cache-friendly when written in PyTorch!
 We knew that this problem was likely out of the comfort zone for most members of our community, so we were very impressed with the submissions and final results of the competition.

 ![trimul-winners.png](/static/images/trimul-winners.png)

 The rest of this post will be dedicated to an analysis of why this particular problem is quite nasty (and is still a bottleneck in production structure prediction models), as well as a peek into the top submissions by our two winners 🏆, **[Arseni Ivanov](https://arseniivanov.github.io/blog.html) and [David Berard](https://davidberard98.github.io/gpumode-trimul/)**!
 We also will briefly discuss our ***intended*** solution and how we would have approached the problem, had we participated.

-**Table of Contents:**

 ## The Wonderful Participant Writeups ✍🏻